prvdmwrong/prvdmwrong/docs/index.md

 ## ② Mixins

+Prvd 'M Wrong is featherlight by design, and provides best-in-class packages to mix-in whenever needed.

 ---

 ## ③ Extensible

 Prvd 'M Wrong brings comprehensive APIs for extending the framework.

-Here's one of the common ones, `Lifecycle` to implement your own lifecycle methods:
+Here's one of the common ones, `Lifecycle` to implement your own lifecycle
+methods:

 === "Luau"

     ```Lua
-    -- this interface satisfies our method
+    -- This interface satisfies our method!
     type OnCharacterAdded = {
       onCharacterAdded(self: unknown, character: Model) -> ()
     }

-    -- `fireConcurrent` is a built-in lifecycle handler that spawns listeners
+    -- `fireConcurrent` is a built-in lifecycle handler that spawns listeners.
     local characterAdded = Lifecycle("onCharacterAdded", fireConcurrent)

-    -- now fire the lifecycle method!
+    -- Now fire the lifecycle method!
     if (LocalPlayer.Character) then
       characterAdded:fire(LocalPlayer.Character)
     end